How can I make my next launch better?

 Webinar drop-offs

+How many people stayed till the end of your webinar?
 Was there a particular point in your presentation when people started to drop out?

 Use this info to help you to level up your webinar content for next time, so your audience will want to stay till the end.
 It’s a great idea to “tease” a really valuable tip you’ll be sharing later, to keep people watching.